davemar-bbc/libadm/docs/tutorial.rst

 .. code-block:: cpp

     #include <adm/common_definitions.hpp>
-    #include <adm/utilities/copy.hpp>
     ...
+    auto admDocument = adm::Document::create();
-    auto commonDefDoc = getCommonDefinitions(); // load common definitions deepCopyTo(commonDefDoc, admDocument);      // copy common definitions to our doc
+    addCommonDefinitionsTo(admDocument);    // add common definitions to our doc

-Using the function :cpp:func:`adm::deepCopyTo()` ensures, that all the references are preserved.
 Then we manually create our audioObject and the two audioTrackUIDs for the left and right channel.

 .. code-block:: cpp

-    auto atmoObject = AudioObject::create(AudioObjectName("Forrest Atmo"));
+    auto atmoObject = adm::AudioObject::create(adm::AudioObjectName("Forrest Atmo"));
-    auto trackUidLeft = AudioTrackUid::create();
+    auto trackUidLeft = adm::AudioTrackUid::create();
-    auto trackUidRight = AudioTrackUid::create();
+    auto trackUidRight = adm::AudioTrackUid::create();

 What is now missing is the connection between our object and the common definition ADM elements.
 To simplify the identification of the necessary ADM